Romantic Suspense, contemporary Romance

 You’ll find it all in The One I Want series

-Aiden, a steamy, second chance, contemporary romantic suspense, is book 1 in the One I Want series about love at first sight.
-It features an arrogant alpha male hero, and the smart, feisty heroine who steals his heart.
-Get your copy today and let the binge reading begin.
+Saving Brie is a steamy, instalove, contemporary romantic suspense about love at first sight.
+It features a protective hero and the smart, feisty heroine who steals his heart.

 Escape inside your next great read!

 Check out a Sneak peek of Saving Brie

 A little peek inside Saving Brie…